142 W. Walnut, Long Beach, NY 11561

 There is a fee to use the beach.
-Check the website for information.
+Check their website for information.

 Location of handicapped entrance: Ramps are located at all street entrances to the Boardwalk

-Ramps: Ramps get one down to the beach.
-Mobi-mats are available at Virginia, Neptune, Edwards, and Long Beach Road ramps.
+Ramps: Ramps get down to the beach.
+Mobi-mats are available at Minnesota, Neptune, New York, Lafayette and Riverside ramps.

 Width of aisles: Boardwalk is quite wide - center for bikers, carriages, etc. People on either side